-Acknowledgment of Country Who is AusPATH
+Acknowledgment of Country

 This document was developed, written and reviewed by many people, including those living and working on the lands of the Dharug, Gadigal, Jagera, Larrakia, Kokatha, Mirning, Ngunnawal, Palawa, Turrbal, Whadjak, Wirangu and Wurundjeri.

 AusPATH respectfully acknowledges the First Peoples, the owners and Traditional Custodians of all the lands upon which we live and work.